chen-qingyu/pyinrs/readme.md

 - Name: PyInRs (means **Py**thon **in** **R**u**s**t)
 - Goal: Provide a Rust type library that is as easy to use as Python built-in types
-- Module: List, Set, Dict, Int, Str, Complex, Deque, Fraction
+- Module: List, Set, Dict, Int, Str, Complex, Deque, Fraction, Decimal

 ## 2. Feature